OmniSl4sh/OmniSl4sh.github.io/_posts/2022-07-1-Intelligence.markdown

 ![got-tiffany](/assets/Intelligence/got-tiffany.jpg)

-Tiffany hadn't changed her default password.
+Tiffany hadn't changed the default password.
 Lucky for us :D

 ### Exploiting the Vulnerable Script
 *When checking the readable* **SMB** *shares as Tiffany,* we find that she can read a certain share: **IT**